The Big Blue (A-Leagues): Significant moments

 The first competitive match between the two clubs was significantly played on the opening weekend of the inaugural 2005–06 A-League season.
-It was held on 28 August 2005 at Sydney FC's home ground, Sydney Football Stadium.
-Both teams were eager to stamp their authority as the biggest club in the league, with Sydney FC having already won the 2005 OFC Club Championship during pre-season.
+It was held on 28 August 2005, at Sydney FC's home ground, the Sydney Football Stadium.
+Both teams were eager to stamp their authority as the biggest club in the league, with Sydney FC having already won the 2005 OFC Club Championship during the pre-season.
 The match ended in a 1-all draw as Victory's first player signing and soon to become stalwart, Archie Thompson, cancelled out Sydney FC's marquee signing, Dwight Yorke's first half goal.
-The second meeting on 16 October 2005 resulted in a landslide win for Victory at their then home ground, Olympic Park Stadium, defeating Sydney FC 5–0.
+The second meeting, on 16 October 2005, resulted in a landslide win for Victory at their then home ground, the Olympic Park Stadium, defeating Sydney FC 5–0.
 The result still stands as Sydney FC's worst defeat in this fixture.

 The first encounter between the clubs during the 2006–07 A-League season (and fourth overall) entrenched the rivalry between the teams as passion and tension fueled the match.
 Sydney FC skipper, Mark Rudan was sent off after fourteen minutes and Victory player Fred elbowed Sydney FC defender Mark Milligan in the throat.
 Fred avoided sanction as he was substituted before the referee could see a replay on the big screen.
 The ugly incident required urgent medical attention as it left Milligan struggling to breathe and there were fears he swallowed his tongue.
 The following match in Melbourne, the sixth overall, set the record for attendance at an A-League match when 50,333 fans crammed into Etihad Stadium on 8 December 2006.
 The match ended in a nil-all draw.

 After sealing the 2010 Premiership at home on the final day of the season by beating Melbourne 2–0, Sydney FC went on to win the Championship Grand Final on penalties at Melbourne's home stadium.